-The College of Osteopathic Medicine invites applications for the Chair of the Primary Care Department.
+The College of Osteopathic Medicine invites applications for the Chair of the Department of Clinical Sciences and Community Health.
 This robust department is comprised of our diverse clinical faculty.

 The successful candidate will need to have earned a D.O. degree and completed residency.
 The Chair is the immediate supervisor, academic, and administrative leader of the faculty in the Clinical Sciences Department.
 The Chair derives responsibility and authority as delegated by the dean.
 The Chair is responsible for the day-to-day operations, and long-term growth and development of the department.
 Additional responsibilities include the judicious use of all resources allocated through the departmental budget, to include faculty and staff resources, distribution of departmental space, and use of departmental capital equipment.